 That seems impossible when near-infinite resources and millions of individual human workers are involved.

-There will be some social, economic, environmental, or political harm embedded in our purchases.
-With most products, from food to clothes, this is, unfortunately, the reality.
+There will always be social, economic, environmental, or political harm embedded in our purchases.
+Jewelry or otherwise.

-The power we hold as consumers then is to try to minimize these as much as possible and choose brands and products that don’t only take but also give back to the environments and communities they work with.
+We as consumers can minimize this as much as possible by supporting brands that give back to the environment and the communities they work with.

 Ethical and responsible jewelry ensures positive environmental impact from doing things like rehabilitating old mine sites, planting trees, or preventing water and air pollution.

-It also fulfills social aims like supporting miners with free education, paying fair wages that allow families to eat, ensuring safe work environments, or supporting small-scale artisan jewelry brands.
+It also fulfills social aims like supporting miners with free education, paying fair wages that allow families to eat, ensuring safe work environments, or supporting small-scale fair trade jewelry brands.

-Community is formed and living wages get people out of poverty.
-Women and indigenous people should be empowered in decision-making processes and given the tools to improve their livelihoods in a safe and respectful way.
+Living wages elevate people out of poverty.
+Women and indigenous populations should be empowered in decision-making processes and given the tools to improve their livelihoods.

 Just imagine how much more those earrings will shimmer when they’re associated with stories like this.

-While there aren’t many certifications out there (yet) to help us with this, there are a few to look for:
+While there aren’t many certifications out there (yet), there are a few to look for:

 Fair Trade: The materials, production, and trade are certified by FLO-Cert to be Fair Trade and meet standards like: the continuous improvement of working conditions, an increase in environmental sustainability of activities, living wages in compensation for the work, and the investment in worker/farmer organizational development.

 The Kimberley Process: This U.N. resolution is the most popular international standard for diamonds, but also suffers from many weaknesses.

-It was perhaps a good starting point for regulation, but fails to fully define “conflict diamond,” doesn’t apply to anything but rough diamonds, and has been known to fail when it comes to imposing sanctions on non compliant countries.
+A good starting point for regulation, but fails to fully define “conflict diamond,” doesn’t apply to anything but rough diamonds, and has failed at imposing sanctions on non compliant countries.

-Some believe it’s nothing more than a “perfect cover story for blood diamonds” and thus should be taken with a pretty hefty dose of skepticism.
+Some believe it’s nothing more than a “perfect cover story for blood diamonds” and thus should be taken with a hefty dose of skepticism.